appCurious/hero-experience/README.md

 * edit an existing element as html and paste where the custom element is to display
 * copy the function and paste it to the console
 * run the script with no parameters
-* then paste the hero-element.js file contents into the script tag that was created

 ```
 createMyHero();